Bible Studies

 Location: North Glen Community Church

-Study: The Book of Acts
+Study: The Book of Revelation

-Our Bible study is an inductive Bible study, which is to say that we take time to slow down and really look at what the scriptures are saying ( without a preconceived agenda).
+Our Bible study is an inductive Bible study, which is to say that we take time to slow down and really look at what the Scriptures are saying ( without a preconceived agenda).
 We use the Bible as the main source of information about the Bible (the Bible has to interpret the Bible).
 Along the way, we pray (no one is EVER called on to do so, or read) and even have a few laughs together in sharing fellowship and friendship with each other.

-Day/Time: Mondays, 6:00 – 7:30 pm
+Day/Time: Thursdays, 6:30 – 8:00 pm

 Location: Small group study meeting – Currently Online using Zoom